alisdair/team-time-zone/NOTES.md

 ---

 UI work now done, except for somehow showing fake data when not logged in.
 The components have some complex code in them that should be tested.

+---

+Need to write tests for (and refactor/recompose) the timezone-collection component.
+And it would be good to completely rework the navbar into a component, if that's possible.